vechain/VIPs/vips/vip-increase-base-fee-coefficient.md

 ## Specification

-The implementation will change the `GasPriceCoef` of the transaction types from `uint8` to `uint16` in transaction models.
+The implementation will change the `GasPriceCoef` of the transaction models from `uint8` to `uint16`.

 ## Test Cases